Lasers, microwave deployed in high-speed trading arms race

-Since fiber optic channels typically carry 1,000 times more data than most microwave networks, most HFT firms ration microwave for their most speed-sensitive strategies.
+Since fibre optic channels typically carry 1,000 times more data than most microwave networks, most HFT firms ration microwave for their most speed-sensitive strategies.

-They retain fiber optics for other trades and as a back-up when microwave is hit by weather.
+They retain fibre optics for other trades and as a back-up when microwave is hit by weather.

 Persico, who acknowledges rivals are also working behind the scenes, must hope that he is not the victim of the type of ambush that hit traders when microwave emerged in the United States.

-At the time, when most speed traders were focusing on improving fiber optics networks, privately owned Spread Networks made a massive investment that Forbes estimated at $300 million.
+At the time, when most speed traders were focusing on improving fibre optics networks, privately owned Spread Networks made a massive investment that Forbes estimated at $300 million.

-It built a new fiber optics network between Chicago and New York to improve speed by three milliseconds.
+It built a new fibre optics network between Chicago and New York to improve speed by three milliseconds.
 After it opened in 2010, customers couldn't understand why they were being beaten.

-Later they realized the first microwave network for traders had been built in secret by rivals.
+Later they realised the first microwave network for traders had been built in secret by rivals.